The Ultimate Student Moving Guide: Shipping Your Belongings Across Europe

-Moving to another European city for university is one of the most exciting — and overwhelming — life events you'll experience.
+Moving to another European city for university is one of the most exciting (and occasionally overwhelming) life events you'll experience.
 Between organising accommodation, enrolling in courses, and saying goodbye to home, packing and shipping your belongings can feel like an afterthought.
 It shouldn't be.
 Getting your stuff to your new city on time and in one piece sets the tone for everything that follows.
 Here's how to do it right.

 Plan Early